 Online:Log in to your Citizens Bank online account and chat with a representative by clicking on the "Contact Us" link at the top of the page.

-Phone: To reach the Citizens Bank credit card customer service over the phone, just call (800) 922-9999.
+Phone: To reach the Citizens Bank credit card customer service over the phone, call (800) 684-2222.
 If you're already a customer, you can enter your credit card account number, or your Social Security Number.
-Alternately, you can just wait until you're connected to a live representative.
+Alternatively, you can just wait until you're connected to a live representative.

 At a branch: You can also reach customer service by visiting your nearest Citizens Bank branch and talk to a customer care agent in person.